 Generally speaking, when it comes to determining which spring rate to go with, it comes down to a few different variables.
 The first thing you will need to determine is the consistent weight that is being added to the bike for the majority of your riding (more than 50% of the time).
 Is that solo, two-up, solo with luggage, two-up with luggage, etc.?

-For Dyna and V-Rod models, we recommend going to a heavy duty spring rate, at a little bit lower weight threshold due to the design of the chassis on these models.
-Shocks on the Dyna and V-Rod models are mounted at a steeper angle than the FL Touring models, which results in an increased amount of leverage being applied to the shocks from the swingarm.
+For Dyna and 2000-2017 Softail models, we recommend going to a heavy-duty spring rate, at a little bit lower weight threshold due to the design of the chassis on these models.
+Shocks on the Dyna models are mounted at a steeper angle than the FL Touring models, which results in an increased amount of leverage being applied to the shocks from the swingarm.
 This basically acts to soften the shocks because of this increased leverage ratio.
-For these models we recommend going with a heavy duty spring, when the weight being added to the bike is consistently over 250lbs.
-In most cases, if you are planning on riding two-up more than 50% of the time on a Dyna or V-Rod model, we recommend the HD spring.
+Although the suspension design is different on the Softail, there is a similar increase in leverage ratio from the swing arm similar to the Dyna models.
+For these models, we recommend going with a heavy-duty spring rate, when the weight being added to the bike is consistently over 250 lbs.
+In most cases, if you are planning on riding two-up more than 50% of the time on a Dyna or Softail model, we recommend the HD spring.

-The next variable to consider, is riding style.
-Are you an aggressive rider, or are you searching for a "Cadillac" like feel when taking long trips?
+The next variable to consider is riding style.
+Are you an aggressive rider, or are you searching for a "Cadillac" feel when taking long trips?
 What feels comfortable to one rider is not necessarily the ideal ride quality for another rider.
 Two different riders of the same weight may have differing opinions on what feels too stiff or too soft.
-Some riders that are well below the recommended weight for a heavy duty spring, may feel the heavy duty shocks feel perfect for their riding style, while the next rider may feel the shocks are too firm.
-There is a lot of subjectivity in regards to what "feels right", and we offer the weight recommendations previously discussed as a baseline for our customers.
+Some riders that are well below the recommended weight for a heavy-duty spring, may feel the heavy-duty shocks feel perfect for their riding style, while the next rider may feel the shocks are too firm.
+There is a lot of subjectivity in regard to what "feels right", and we offer the weight recommendations previously discussed as a baseline for our customers.
 These recommendations are based on customer feedback, and what we have found most often satisfies the majority of our riders out there.

 Fortunately, if a customer orders the wrong spring rate, or determines they want a stiffer or softer spring, we do offer affordable options to have the shocks sent in to swap the springs.
 Shoot an email to email@example.com if you determine you need to change your spring rate, and we can get you taken care of!